 The Battery Pack icon on the status line of the handset display provides a visual indication of the amount of charge that remains in the Battery Pack.
 When the icon shows empty, if the handset is in standby mode, you hear a brief, modulated-ring signal, and the Battery Low message appears.
 The handset cannot be used until it is charged.
-If you are in a call and the battery is low, you hear soft beeps, first slow and then fast, until the handset is unusable.
-When you first hear the beeps, you have two minutes to end the call before the handset becomes unusable.
+If you are in a call you hear soft beeps, first slow and then fast, until the handset is unusable.
+When you first hear the beeps, you have two minutes to end the call or change the Battery Pack.